Ask @RetailPhil: How to Manage When You Carry the Holiday Season’s Hottest Item

 Recognize that you’ve got a hot selling item and react quickly

-This year’s “hot item” is Hatchimals.
+Last year’s “hot item” was Hatchimals.
 Hot selling items like these have high visibility – everybody wants to know where to buy one, where to get one, and who still has it in stock.
 Make sure you stock and display your hot item in a prime location to sell out early.
 Definitely don’t squirrel it away!
 Put out as much as you can on display so to drive traffic to your store.
 While you’re maximizing your sales, be sure to get that extra order over to the vendor to see if you can get more of the hot selling item in stock.

 Work with your brands